Siderite/lichessTools/README.md

  - showing evaluation on Explorer moves from local computer analysis/lichess/chessdb/winning stats
  - scroll lock on mobiles while playing
  - finding interesting moves and allowing cycling through interesting/good/brilliant moves just like with blunders
+ - quiet mode on all tabs and manual button for setting quiet mode

 Version 2 breaking changes:
  - Ctrl-Space replaces Space as the shortcut for "play best computer move", as Shift-Space is used by lichess to play the first explorer move